-A passionate teacher and researcher at the National University of Colombia, She classified more than 260 species of Palm in 45 wild genera.
+A passionate teacher and researcher at the National University of Colombia, Gloria classified more than 260 species of Palm in 45 wild genera.

-It's difficult to imagine, but at the beginning of the 1980s, Colombian palm taxonomy was almost non-existent.
-Thus, Galeano worked in concert with her partner Rodrigo Bernal to resolve this issue.
+It isn't easy to imagine, but at the beginning of the 1980s, Colombian palm taxonomy was almost non-existent.
+As a result, Gloria worked in concert with her partner Rodrigo Bernal to resolve this issue.

-In June of 2015, Galeano co-organized the World Palm Symposium.
-At the event, Galeano revealed that less than four percent of tropical dry forest remains in the Colombia Caribbean region.
+In June of 2015, Gloria co-organized the World Palm Symposium.
+At the event, Gloria revealed that less than four percent of tropical dry forest remains in the Colombia Caribbean region.

 Gloria died in 2016.